core-wg/oscore/draft-ietf-core-object-security.md

 # Processing {#processing}

+This section describes the OSCOAP message processing.
+An illustration of the nonce generation used in the processing is given in {{nonce-generation}}.

 ## Protecting the Request

 Given a CoAP request, the client SHALL perform the following steps to create an OSCOAP request: